MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-messaging-iot.md

 ## Events

-Event Hubs and Event Grid are event ingestion and event broker services.
-Event Hubs is a managed, real-time ingestion service.
-Event Grid is a single service for managing the routing of events.
+Event Hubs is a big data streaming platform and event ingestion service.
+Event Grid is a scalable, serverless event broker that you can use to integrate applications using events.

 - **Event Hubs**
   - [Quickstart: Send events to or receive events from event hubs by using Python](/azure/event-hubs/event-hubs-python-get-started-send)